 4. Be smart about your password and personal information.

-When holiday shopping for the first time on a site, you may asked to register, and create a user name and password.
+When holiday shopping for the first time on a particular website, you may be asked to register and create a user name as well as a password.
 When doing the latter, remember: “password” is not an acceptable password.
 Pay particular attention to the passwords for your email, social networking and online banking accounts, making them as complex and unique as you can.
 Also, avoid storing your credit card information on retailer websites.

 You would be amazed how many people use “password” as the password for an online identity – or just a simple variation of their name.
 You need to be smarter than the cyber thieves!
 Use caps and lowercase as well as numbers and special characters.
 Many websites require this anyway!